Owen-GHB/markov-js/README.md

 ## 🧱 Kernel Architecture

-### Message-Passing Kernel Framework
+### Kernel Architecture

-This application is built on a **message-passing kernel framework** that provides:
+The kernel provides a robust foundation that includes:

 1. **Universal Command Processing** - Works with any domain by defining commands in contracts
 2. **Multiple Transport Mechanisms** - CLI, REPL, HTTP API, HTTP Serve, Electron, Native